 |Programme Secretary||Jim Brightwell|

-The first meeting of the new session is on Thursday September 17th when Professor Heinz Wolff from Brunel University and past President of HSS (from 1968-1987) makes a welcome return to the HSS with a talk entitled: YOUR HAND IS A MIRACLE.
-Concern about the loss of dexterity in a digital world and the need for many more hands for care of the elderly.
+The first meeting of the new session is on Thursday September 15th when Professor Heinz Wolff Emeritus Professor at Brunel University and past President of HSS (from 1968-1987), makes another welcome return to the HSS with a talk entitled: A PERSONAL HISTORY OF 62 YEARS OF BIO-ENGINEERING.
+Heinz pretty well invented the science of bio-engineering.
+The discipline identifies problems encountered in life, especially those related to age and disability, and seeks solutions by the application of engineering techniques.
+Heinz has spent a working life in this field so his talk is bound to be of great interest, especially to those of us already facing age related problems.
 I look forward to seeing you at the meeting.